-Additionally, this Plan will focus on helping local governments assist businesses in creating and retaining jobs for individuals with low and moderate incomes.
+Additionally, this Plan will focus on helping local governments assist businesses in creating and retaining jobs for individuals with low and moderate-incomes.
 Economic development program resources will be directed to projects that create and expand economic opportunity in Wisconsin communities.

-Highlighting these focus areas, the Division of Housing has identified five high priority needs and 14 goals.
+Highlighting these focus areas, the Division of Energy, Housing and Community Resources has identified five high priority needs and 14 goals.
 The high priority needs are:

-- Affordable Housing: fund the construction and rehabilitation of affordable housing, and provide rental and down payment assistance to lower income households. - Homelessness: provide funding for emergency shelter, street outreach, prevention, and rapid re-housing. - Special Needs Assistance: assist persons experiencing homelessness, special needs populations, and persons with HIV/AIDS.

-- Community Development: address community development needs such as the need for public facilities and planning grants. - Economic Development: address economic development needs through economic development loans and job training.
+- Affordable Housing: fund the construction and rehabilitation of affordable housing, and provide rental and down payment assistance to lower income households and extremely low-income households. - Homelessness: provide funding for emergency shelter, street outreach, prevention, and rapid re-housing. - Special Needs Assistance: assist persons experiencing homelessness, special needs populations, and persons with HIV/AIDS. - Community Development: address community development needs such as the need for public facilities and planning grants. - Economic Development: address economic development needs through economic development loans and job training.

-The Division of Housing's 12 goals are:
+The Division of Energy, Housing and Community Resource's 12 goals are: